 Furthermore, as consumers become used to this form of personalized marketing, they’ll understand that it will benefit them in the long run.
 It can help them while shopping around the internet, as it provides suggestions for products or services they may have overlooked in the process.

-With these statistics on how effective retargeting can be, it’s clear that the marketing strategy is an excellent way to nurture customer interest, increase brand awareness, drive traffic back to your website, and ultimately, improve conversions.
+With these statistics on how effective retargeting can be, it’s clear that this marketing tactic is an excellent way to nurture customer interest, increase brand awareness, drive traffic back to your website, and ultimately, convert those website visitors.